robertguss/Webpack-Starter-Kit/README.md

 yarn start
 ```

-add your postcss plugin to the correct one accordingly.
+add your PostCSS plugin to the correct one accordingly.

 ## Browsersync